NAND flash memory is a type of non-volatile storage technology that does not require power to retain data.

 An important goal of NAND flash development has been to reduce the cost per bit and increase maximum chip capacity so that flash memory can compete with magnetic storage devices like hard disks.
 NAND flash has found a market in devices to which large files are frequently uploaded and replaced.
 MP3 players, digital cameras and USB drives use NAND flash.

 NAND has a finite number of write cycles.
-NAND failure is usually gradual as individual cells fail and overall performance degrades.
-To help compensate, some vendors over-subscribe their systems, by including more memory than is actually claimed.
+NAND failure is usually gradual as individual cells fail and overall performance degrades, a concept known as wear-out.
+To help compensate, some vendors overprovision their systems by including more memory than is actually claimed.